-Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their knowledge of carbon monoxide (CO).
-According to The Centers for Disease Control, carbon monoxide poisoning is a leading cause of unintentional poisoning deaths – causing approximately 15,000 emergency room visits and nearly 500 deaths yearly in the United States1.
-There are surprising gaps in what homeowners do and don’t know about keeping safe.
+Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their familiarity of carbon monoxide (CO).
+According to The Centers for Disease Control, carbon monoxide poisoning is a leading cause of unintentional poisoning deaths – causing around 15,000 emergency room visits and nearly 500 deaths yearly in the United States1.
+There are alarming gaps in what homeowners do and don’t know about keeping safe.

 Common sources of CO in homes include certain:

 Our survey results show the unsettling lack of information homeowners have about the dangers of carbon monoxide:

 - 66% don’t know if they would recognize the symptoms of carbon monoxide poisoning (headache, nausea, dizziness, or confusion).

 - 94% of homeowners know that the furnace can discharge deadly carbon monoxide gas, but more than half (54%) don’t get an annual furnace tune-up, a simple step that can help ensure good furnace operation and venting.

 - 54% don’t know the ideal place in the home to install a carbon monoxide detector (the Consumer Product Safety Commission says a detector outside of each separate sleeping area).

 - More than half of homeowners (54%) don’t know that the clothes dryer may be a source of carbon monoxide; 25% don’t know that that fireplace also can be a source.
 Other possible sources include gas water heaters, gas ranges, charcoal grills, gas space heaters and wood burning stoves.